 Its effectiveness means there’s no surprise in why businesses, and not just software developers, are increasingly using agile to manage their workflow.
+As for 2022, Agile is being utilized by no less than 71% of companies in the United States.
 Banks and financial institutions, including lending businesses, are no exception, even if there are some speed bumps along the way.

 Here we’ll take a look at the benefits of agile for banks and financial companies and examine why they continue to face challenges implementing agile to their businesses.